awslabs/eks-node-viewer/README.md

 ## Usage

 `eks-node-viewer` is a tool for visualizing dynamic node usage within a cluster.
 It was originally developed as an internal tool at AWS for demonstrating consolidation with [Karpenter](https://karpenter.sh/).
+It displays the scheduled pod resource requests vs the allocatable capacity on the node.
+It *does not* look at the actual pod resource usage.

 ![](./.static/screenshot.png)